thuva9872/docs-integrator/en/docs/connectors/catalog/database/redis/example.md

 ## What You'll Build

-This guide demonstrates how to integrate a Redis in-memory data store into a WSO2 Integrator low-code project.
+This guide demonstrates how to integrate a Redis in-memory data store into a WSO2 Integrator project.
 You will configure a Redis connection, add an Automation entry point to drive the flow on a schedule, and wire a `set` remote function call that stores a key-value pair in Redis.
 The completed canvas shows an end-to-end Automation → Redis `set` → End flow ready for deployment.

 **Operations used:**
 - **set** — Stores a string value at a specified key in the Redis data store, with an optional TTL (time-to-live) for automatic expiry.